-A small sample of the curriculum enrichment programs available to students is described below.
-A more complete list of activities is provided in the Curriculum Enrichment Program booklet produced annually.
+A small sample of the curriculum enrichment programs which may be available to students is described below.
+A more complete and up to date list of activities is provided in the Curriculum Enrichment Program booklet produced annually.
 Copies are available from Reception and on the KHS website.